p3lim/toc-interface-updater/README.md

 The script will default to `retail` unless specified.

+#### Single-TOC multi-flavor

+One of [BigWigs' packager](https://github.com/BigWigsMods/packager/?tab=readme-ov-file#single-toc-file) features is the ability for it to automatically create TOC files for flavors based on `## Interface` suffixes.
+This script will also check for those.

 ## Usage

 You'll need `bash >= 4.0`, `md5sum`, `nc`, `awk`, `sed` and `find` installed on your system.